FascinatedBox/lily/README.md

 make
 ```

+Note: Windows users may need to add `-G"Unix Makefiles"` to the end of the cmake
+invocation.

 The above will build the `lily` executable, as well as a liblily that you can
 use with your program.
 It also builds `pre-commit-tests`.